SysKitTeam/docs-securitymanager/get-to-know-security-manager/microsoft-teams-screen.md

 ### Audit tab

 The **Audit** tab on the Single Team report will show you recent activity for the selected Team.
-Here you can explore all analytics, security and configuration events which happened.
+Here you can explore all analytics, security and configuration events that happened.
 Most organizations want to change the **chat, bots, apps, connector, channel** and other default Teams settings, based on their needs and configuration.
-Keep track of **configuration** and **policy changes** to see what’s changed and by whom.
+Keep track of **configuration** and **policy changes** to see what has changed and by whom.

 Audited activities include: